 Biodegradable when in a natural environment like a compost heap or soil (but not biodegrade in an inorganic dry environment).

-The machine doesn’t offer a simple way to produce biodegradable objects; it requires creative thinkers to understand the material and how it grows., and then with that knowledge imagine and design an object within the constraints of the material properties.
-It takes time to learn and understand the process of working with a sensitive material during its growing phase.
-Here are some suggestions from designers and artists who I had introduced the project to:
+The Grow Machine doesn’t offer a simple way to produce biodegradable objects; it requires creative thinkers to understand the material and how it grows, then imagine and design an object within the constraints of the material properties.
+It takes time to learn and understand the process of working with a sensitive material during its growing phase, all of which adds to the engagement and connection the user has with the end product .
+Here are some suggestions from designers and artists who I ran a workshop with: